phytoporg/chessboardgen/README.md

 # Execution instructions

 The `raytracer` binary takes one argument: a path to a camera configuration json file.
-You can find a default file in the config path, which has parameters intended to characterize a raspberry pi camera.
+You can find a default file in the `config` directory, which has parameters intended to characterize a raspberry pi camera.